 DMH’s Telepsychiatry Programs have provided over 100,000 psychiatric services via telehealth.
 DMH is the largest provider of telepsychiatry services in South Carolina.
 DMH is also the largest provider of telehealth services in South Carolina.

 DMH’s Telepsychiatry Program components include: the Emergency Department Telepsychiatry Program, the Community Telepsychiatry Program, Inpatient Telepsychiatry, and Deaf Services Telepsychiatry.

-Deaf Services Telepsychiatry was one of the earliest adopters of video technology, starting in 1996 to use telepsychiatry to meet the needs of patients who wanted direct communication with their doctor or counselors.
+Deaf Services Telepsychiatry was one of the earliest adopters of video technology, starting in 1996 to use telepsychiatry to meet the needs of deaf patients who wanted direct communication with their doctor or counselors.

 The ED Telepsychiatry Program began in 2007 and the Community Telepsychiatry Program began in 2013.